|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed the danger of external disconfirmation.
-The focus of this track was on the client insulation technique.
+In the last section, we discussed the danger of external disconfirmation.
+The focus of this section was on the client insulation technique.
 The basis of this technique is to devise measures to render a client more immune to external degradation through cognitive promotion.

-On this track we will discuss addressing feelings of disempowerment.
+In this section, we will discuss addressing feelings of disempowerment.
 Clearly, childhood sexual abuse contributes to low self esteem.
 As you know, between the ages of 8 and 12, children are building the personality traits they will call upon later on in life.
 Sexual abuse warps and interrupts this process.

 If a client does not resolve his feelings of powerlessness, two results can occur: